RamyMaarouf/CST8916/Assignment_2/README.md

 ## 2. Introduction

-As applications increasingly rely on asynchronous, low-latency communication and massive data ingestion, the capabilities of Cloud Service Providers (CSPs) in handling remote data have become critical.
+- The purpose of this report is to provide a detailed, comparative analysis of the primary cloud services offered by AWS, Azure, and GCP that are essential for building scalable remote data and real-time applications.
+The scope of this comparison is strictly focused on five service categories critical for modern architecture: RESTful API Services, GraphQL Services, WebSocket Services, Data Streaming Services, and Stream Analytics.
+- In modern application development, data communication is no longer limited to simple request-response models.
+Solutions must handle massive data streams, low-latency updates, and flexible data querying.
 This report dissects the core components offered by the "Big Three" clouds that enable developers to build highly scalable, real-time solutions.

-The analysis is structured around the transition from traditional RESTful APIs to modern, flexible architectures like GraphQL and WebSockets, and the foundational services required for handling continuous, streaming data.
+- The analysis is structured around the transition from traditional RESTful APIs to modern, flexible architectures like GraphQL and WebSockets, and the foundational services required for handling continuous, streaming data.
 The choice of a CSP often dictates the performance, development velocity, and long-term maintenance burden of these complex, distributed systems.

 ## 3. Service Comparison